Purina Dog Chow Natural Review

 The next ingredient is chicken, which provides animal-based protein and important omega-6 fatty acids.

-Moving on, we have natural flavor.
+Moving on with this review, we have natural flavor.
 Natural flavor is used to modify the foods flavor and increase palatability.

 The remaining ingredients in this Purina Dog Chow Natural recipe are unlikely to affect the overall rating of the product.